 Photographer: Nathan Clarke | Country: United Kingdom

 Malaysian squash player, Sivasingari Subramaniam, celebrates winning the biggest title of her career at the London Classic 2024.
-She defeated the World No. 1, No. 3 and No. 4 enroute to the title – which came two years after she suffered a near fatal car crash that left her with severe injuries that ruled her out of the 2022 Commonwealth Games and in doubt as to whether she would ever be able to compete professionally again.
+She defeated the World No. 1, No. 3 and No. 4 en route to the title – this victory came two years after she suffered a near-fatal car crash that left her with severe injuries, preventing her from participating in the 2022 Commonwealth Games and in doubt as to whether she would ever be able to compete professionally again.

 HITTING THE BALL